-Due Date: see course schedule above
+Due Date: see class schedule

 Purpose: The opportunity to think about and integrate what you are learning and apply your learning to practice.
 Students will research three different plants and evaluate this information to decide which crop will work best for their situation.